martabal/ff-diff/README.md

 ## Clean

+When running the script in development mode with `npm run dev`, Firefox sources and binaries are saved in the current directory.
+In production mode (i.e., when the script is installed globally using `npm i -g ff-diff`), these files are stored in `~/.ff-diff`.

-The Firefox sources will be downloaded into the `dist/` directory.
-By default, the script keeps the archives and the sources extracted from the archives.
-If you want to remove them, you can execute the script with the `--remove-archives` `--remove-sources` arguments.
-But you can also use the script `npm run clean` to delete all archives and sources in `dist/`.
+By default, the script keep both the downloaded archives and the extracted source files.
+To remove them, you can run the script with the `--remove-archives` and/or `--remove-sources` arguments.
 If you want to use specific version you can use:

 ```bash
 npm run ff-diff clean -- --keep <version1>,<version2>